Moving home can often be a stressful time and setting up gas and electricity for the first time is often something that is overlooked.

-There are four things that you should do in respect of your gas and electricity supply, when moving home.
+Whether you are moving into a rental property or are a first time buyer, here are four things you should do in respect of your gas and electricity supply:

 If you do not tell your supplier that you are moving, you may be liable for the bills at your old address.
 You could be liable until the earlier of 2 days after you notify your supplier that you have moved, or the date that the meter at your old address is next read, or the date the new occupier(s) enter into a contract with a supplier for the supply at the old property.